Peter Watson (photographer): Background

 Born in Wallasey in February 1952 Watson’s photographic career started in his teenage years when he photographed and produced his own black & white prints in an improvised darkroom.
 They were sold in a local gallery and this early success encouraged him to pursue a career as a photographer.
 He studied art and graphic design and in 1993 obtained a diploma in photography from the New York Institute of Photography.
-Watson specialises in landscape and available light photography using large format Fujifilm with a 5x4 view camera.
+Watson specialises in landscape, fine art and travel photography using large format Fujifilm with a 5x4 view camera.

 Before becoming a full-time professional landscape photographer Watson worked in advertising and commercial photography.
-He now teaches lectures and is a photography instructor with VSP workshops.
-He is the author of several practical photography books and his work has featured in many publications including BBC's Radio Times magazine, Cheshire Life and Outdoor Photography.
+He now teaches, holds workshops and lectures.
+He is the author of several practical photography books and his work has featured in many publications including BBC's Radio Times magazine, Cheshire Life and Zoom magazine and many practical photography magazines.
+His work is internationally published and collected.
 In 2008 Watson was chosen as a contributor to the publication Icons of England, produced by The Campaign to Protect Rural England (CPRE).
 He also runs a photo agency and picture library specialising in images of rural Britain.